rafaelcuperman/de-zoomcamp/02-workflow-orchestration/notes.md

 ### Backfills
 Can be used to reconstruct lost data.
 To create backfill functionality.
 This can be done with the Backfill menu on the left tab of a pipeline.

+### Homework
+The homework pipeline can be found in the pipeline called "Homework"